 To persuade somebody to go to a meeting they said they couldn't go to, see the online exercise on 'how to write an email to make somebody attend a meeting'.

-To see exercises and examples for over 20 other types of business emails and advice on writing them, go to our email exercise menu.
+To see our other exercises and examples for over 20 different types of business emails and advice on writing them, go to our email exercise menu.

 'My name is Sue Jenkins and I am writing on behalf of Reef Technologies plc.'

 By doing this, it'll help you to both remember them and use them correctly in your own emails.
 When you have finished reading the examples, do the quiz at the end which will make sure that you do and when you have completed it, give you information on how they are used and why.